 Bullying is a serious issue that impacts all school districts.
 As part of Forest Lake Area Schools’ ongoing commitment to creating safe and supportive learning environments for all students, the district is taking several steps to strengthen its work to prevent and reduce bullying behavior.

 In the spring of 2005, the Forest Lake Area School District began a collaboration with Hazelden to implement the Olweus Bullying Prevention Program (OBPP).
-Since then, the Olweus Program has become a district-wide initiative with the expansion of the program to all elementary and junior high schools.
-Olweus bullying prevention strategies have also been incorporated into several Community Education programs.
+Since then, the program has become a district-wide initiative with the expansion of the program to all elementary and junior high schools.
+Bullying prevention strategies have also been incorporated into several Community Education programs.
 This district-wide approach to bullying prevention is designed to enhance the long-term success of the program by substantially increasing the level of consistency and coordination.

 An important part of this work is clearly defining bullying.
 Bullying means behavior by an individual student or group of students that is: